seanmpuckett/sai/docs/comps.md

 	friends sort ProvinceAge

 _Note: as you might have guessed, **\<=\>** is a SAI-specific comparison operator useful for sorting numeric and string values.
 It returns -1 if the value to the left is less than the right, 1 if it is greater, and 0 if they’re equal.
-Because of the way the **or** operator shortcuts evaluation when it finds the first truthy value, you can string together multiple comparison operators without using **if** statements._
+Because of the way the **or** operator shortcuts evaluation when it finds the first truthy value, you can string together multiple comparison operators without using **if**._

 ### Mapping